 “leg.”
 As threads get longer, walkers can refer to (for example) a

 direction.
-You can’t walk half a leg (250 kilometres) eastward, drive
+You can walk a leg (100 kilometres) eastward, then

 8. A walker can walk as short a distance